SummaryRead the full fact sheet

 Giving antifungal medications to people who are colonised but do not have an infection may be dangerous and increase the chances of infection developing.

 Screening for C. auris will only occur if you’ve been in contact with a known case of C. auris and have been identified by the healthcare facility.
-You will have a swab test as described above in ‘How is C. auris diagnosed?’ – except in this instance it is referred to as a ‘screening test’.
+You will have a swab test as described above in ‘Diagnosis of C. auris’ – except in this instance it is referred to as a ‘screening test’.

 If you are found to be carrying the fungus, your nurse or doctor will talk to you about the test results and what you can do to prevent the spread of the fungus to other people.